pdjr-modules/LedManager/README.md

 # StatusLeds

-Manage and process the state of an arbitrarily sized collection of LEDs where each LED in the banknis identified by a zero-based integer index.
+Manage and process the state of an arbitrarily sized collection of LEDs where each LED in the bank is identified by a zero-based integer index.

 An update mechanism (implemented by the update() method) supports automation of some state transitions allowing flashing of individual LEDs